Q. We live in China right now but we don’t have health insurance for the times we come back to the states. What kind of insurance can we get?

 But they are generally the best option available to people who are traveling outside their country of residence, since most health insurance policies (both U.S. and foreign) do not cover care received abroad.
 And because the policies are still underwritten, they are available year-round and the application process is generally quick and simple.

-If you return permanently to the US, you’ll have access to a special enrollment period triggered by your move, which means you’ll be able to enroll in any plan available in your new area, on or off-exchange.
+If you return permanently to the United States, you’ll have access to a special enrollment period triggered by your move, which means you’ll be able to enroll in any plan available in your new area, on or off-exchange.
 The special enrollment period triggered by a permanent move generally only applies to people who had minimum essential coverage for at least one of the 60 days prior to the move.
 But people who are moving back to the US from abroad are specifically exempt from that requirement.